r3a1d3a1/stretchly/README.md

 ### macOS

-You can also install *Stretchly* with [Homebrew](https://brew.sh/) by running `brew update && brew cask install stretchly`.
+You can also install *Stretchly* with [Homebrew](https://brew.sh/) by running `brew update && brew install --cask stretchly`.
 When upgrading, run `brew update && brew upgrade --cask`.
 Don't forget to Quit Stretchly, first.

  *Stretchly* is not signed (due to its costs) so you will need to use this workaround for the first run: [Open a Mac app from an unidentified developer](https://support.apple.com/guide/mac-help/open-a-mac-app-from-an-unidentified-developer-mh40616/mac).

+If you're using [Alfred](https://www.alfredapp.com) on macOS you can use this [Alfred Workflow](https://github.com/KingOfSpades/stretchFred) to interact with Stretchly.

 ### Windows